 Arguments xoffset, yoffset, and zoffset of TexSubImage3D and Copy-TexSubImage3D specify the lower left texel coordinates of a width-wide by height-high by depth-deep rectangular subregion of the texture array.
-The height argument associated with $\mathbf{CopyTexSubImage3D}$ is always 1, because framebuffer memory is two-dimensional - only a portion of a single s, t slice of a three-dimensional texture is replaced by $\mathbf{CopyTexSubImage3D}$.
+The depth argument associated with CopyTexSubImage3D is always 1, because framebuffer memory is two-dimensional - only a portion of a single s, t slice of a three-dimensional texture is replaced by CopyTexSubImage3D.